Differentiability of quadratic BSDEs generated by continuous martingales: Appendix

-where we used \eqref{finparts}.
-With the inequality $J_t \leq |q_t K_t^*|^{2 \alpha}$, $t \in [0,T]$, which follows from assumption (H4) we know for $t\in[0,\tau^n]$
+where we used (\ref{finparts}).
+With the inequality $J_t \leq|q_t K_t^*|^{2 \alpha}$, $t \in[0,T]$, which follows from assumption (H4), we know for $t\in[0,\tau^n]$

-Note that $e_t \geq 1$ for all $t \in [0,T]$ and hence
+Note that $e_t \geq1$ for all $t \in[0,T]$ and hence,

 In a second step we provide an estimate for $Y$.
-We want to take the conditional expectation under the new measure $\Q$ of the previous equality.
-Therefore we need to check the integrability of the involved terms.
+We want to take the conditional expectation under the new measure $\Q$ in the previous inequality.
+Therefore,\vadjust{\goodbreak} we need to check the integrability of the involved terms.
 Observe that

-Using successively the monotone convergence theorem and Jensen's inequality we derive for $p>1$
+Using successively the monotone convergence theorem and Jensen's inequality, we derive for $p>1$